With now 2017 gone, we decided to reflect on the 5 accomplishments and events that made it iWorQ’s best year yet!

 4. Syracuse University Student Wins with iWorQ

 Jackie Martinez, a senior in civil engineering, was taking her senior design class and was given the task to evaluate a damaged neighborhood and establish proposals to rehabilitate the area for the City of Syracuse, New York.
-Jackie decided iWorQ would work perfect for her research and presentation.
+Jackie decided iWorQ would work perfectly for her research and presentation.
 She used iWorQ to evaluate the roads in a neighborhood in Syracuse called Hawley-Green.
-Utilizing iWorQ, Jackie and her classmates followed the quick and easy steps of assessing the road condition based on severity of cracks.
+Utilizing iWorQ, Jackie and her classmates followed the quick and easy steps of assessing the road condition based on the severity of cracks.
 This determined the remaining service life for these roads. iWorQ was also able to give an estimation of the cost breakdown to rehabilitate the roads very easily and gave the judges a realistic idea of what had to be done.
 Her team won the award for “Best Senior Design Presentation” and was told it was in part because of the research that iWorQ helped with.

 We are proud to have helped Jackie with her project and that our software has the ability to help counties and citizens everywhere.